DevExpress-Examples/asp-net-mvc-grid-bind-to-entity-framework/Readme.md

 # Grid View for ASP.NET Web Forms - How to bind grid to Entity Framework in regular and database server modes

-This example demonstrates two approaches how to bind a grid to Entity Framework.
+This example demonstrates two approaches on how to bind a grid to Entity Framework.
 The first approach is recommended for small data sources because it downloads the data to the grid.
-The second approach operates on the database side and is recommended for large amount of data.
+The second approach operates on the database side and is recommended for large amounts of data.

 ## Grid mode

 In grid mode, all data shaping operations are performed on the WebServer/Grid side.
-This mode is effective when it is necessary to maintain a small amount of data.
+This mode is best suited for maintaining a small amount of data.
 You should explicitly evaluate data from the Entity Framework context used as the grid Model.
-In this example we use the the [ToList](https://learn.microsoft.com/en-us/dotnet/api/system.linq.enumerable.tolist) method to get data:
+In this example, we use the [ToList](https://learn.microsoft.com/en-us/dotnet/api/system.linq.enumerable.tolist) method to get data:

 ```cs
 @Html.DevExpress().GridView(settings => {